– scroll down to see further images –

-This bronze votive stand incorporates a a rare representation of Uchchaihshravas, the seven-headed horse that pulls the chariot of Surya or Savitar, the Hindu sun god.
+This bronze votive stand incorporates a rare representation of Uchchaihshravas, the seven-headed horse that pulls the chariot of Surya or Savitar, the Hindu sun god.

 The body of the horse is very finely rendered.
 It has a prominent tail and the multiple heads are clearly delineated.
 It has a saddle and ornaments in the fork of flower blossoms and mangoes.